inferynce/IW-DCUT-EE-records/Readme.md

 ## Breakdown

 -   Each colored circle represents one solo run submitted.
--   Runners may have multiple cirlces if they submit to more than one map, but no more than one circle per map.
+-   Runners may have multiple circles if they submit to more than one map, but no more than one circle per map.
 -   Maps have different limitations for EE speed, resulting in somewhat of a vertical “rainbow” effect.
 -   While this game is from 2016, no records are listed further back than 2020.
-This is likely due to things like popularity and how Zombies World Record (ZWR) manages their boards (e.g. removing records from videos taken down, replacing a player’s slower times with their fastest time, etc)
+This is likely due to things like popularity and how Zombies World Records (ZWR) manages their boards (e.g. removing records from videos taken down, replacing a player’s slower times with their fastest time, etc)
     -   I’d like to track WR progression or overall popularity over time